This guide will explain how Staircasing works, how equity grows, and whether buying more shares could make financial sense for you.

 Staircasing is one of the main reasons people choose Shared Ownership over renting.

-Each time you buy more shares, you increase the percentage of the home you own, and that directly increases your equity.
+Each time you buy more shares, you increase the percentage of the home you own, helping you build more equity over time.

 Over time, this can make a noticeable difference to your financial position, especially if the property increases in value.